ladroop/Chaturbate_reloaded/README.md

 The translator will translate all incoming messages to your selected language.
 If you enable it the last few messages will be translated and then every incoming message.
-When you switch between split mode and theatre mode translation takes place when a message arrives.
+When you switch between split mode and theater mode translation takes place when a message arrives.
 It only translates real user messages.
 It does not translate lovence messages.
 It does translate PM messages.